re4nightwing/re4nightwing/README.md

 <br/>
 <br/>
 <h2 align="center">About me</h2>
-<p>My name is <b>Dulan Pabasara</b> and my pronouns are he/him/his.
-I'm a 3rd-year undergraduate, doing Bachelor of Science degree in Cloud Computing from <a href="https://sltc.ac.lk/">Sri Lanka Technological Campus</a>.
-I particularly love problem solving using my programming knowledge because it helps me to push pass my limits. <i>Also I'm a huge weeb too. xd</i></p>
+<p>I'm <b>Dulan Pabasara</b> and my pronouns are he/him/his.
+I'm a 3th-year undergraduate, doing Bachelor of Science degree in Cloud Computing from <a href="https://sltc.ac.lk/">Sri Lanka Technological Campus</a>.
+I particularly love problem solving using my programming knowledge because it helps me to push pass my limits. <i>Also I'm a huge weeb too.
+So as a hobby I've been typesetting, cleaning & redrawing manga/manhwa/manhua for about 2 years now with Shinsei Scans. xd</i></p>

 - Currently, I'm learning React, Angular and Flutter.
 - I want to learn MEAN, MERN stacks.